bobleesj/bobleesj.github.io/docs/source/principles.rst

 Another example is that I consider "time" as part of the process.
 So, instead of using the input ``conda install``, I started using ``mamba install`` to install packages to reduce installation time.
 I use a web browser that does automatic ad blocking.
 I find the `Brave browser <https://brave.com/>`_ to be the best for this purpose, as it saves time in loading and also prevents me from using my consciousness on inadvertently reading ads.

+FIXME: add Bala's example of using vectorization operation in NumPy to speed up distance calculations.

 Exceptions and questions
 ------------------------